ISECure WS Channel API API Reference

 GET /files/{Bank}

-Asks bank to list downloadable files matching filters.
+Ask the selected Bank to list downloadable files matching filters.
 Status can be e.g. NEW, ALL, or DLD.
-Filetype is bank specific (ALL is not accepted), see bank specification.
-Bank is the name of the bank.
+FileType is bank specific (ALL is not accepted); see the bank specification.
 Returns a list of FileDescriptors.

-NOTE: The uploaded files do not show up on the file listing.
+NOTE: Uploaded files do not show up in the bank file listing.

 https://ws-api.isecure.fi/v2/files/danskebank